LazyShikazu/letsbloom/README.md

 Like above you can use POSTMAN or bash(CURL) to PUT as well

-4) Delete Book (DELETE/api/books/{id}):
+4) Delete Book (DELETE /api/books/{id}):

 Description: Deletes the specific book in the library, This is not needed according to the requirements of the assignment.
 But did it just for the sake of it.
+Request: DELETE /api/books/{id}

+Additional Notes:
-I also wanted to write the code where I can get the ID of any book using title or author, since it's out of scope did'nt write the code for it.
+I also wanted to write the code where I can get the ID of any book using title or author(So it becomes easier to Update an existing book or delete a specific book), since it's out of scope didn't write it.

+Author:
+Rajesh Narravula(2014CE10360).